02 Dec 2018 Simon Briggs

 Intel Enhances Bitcoin Mining with New Patent

-On 25th of November, the U.S. Patent and Trademark Office granted the organization a patent illustrating a processor which possesses the capacity to lead "cost-effective Bitcoin mining," explicitly naming the SHA-256 calculation algorithm, utilized by the world's biggest digital currency by market capitalization.
+On the 25th of November, the U.S. Patent and Trademark Office granted the organization a patent illustrating a processor which possesses the capacity to lead "cost-effective Bitcoin mining," explicitly naming the SHA-256 calculation algorithm, utilized by the world's biggest digital currency by market capitalization.

 Intel’s latest development enhances the efficiency of the Application Specific Integrated Circuit (ASIC) mining further.
 Intel states that mining nowadays is done in stages, which reduces the effectiveness of a chip and Intel’s new ASIC chip would process 32-bit nonces at once.